ksu-hmi/Medication-Management-Tool/projectroadmap.md

 - [x] Create a code repository in KSU-HMI organization and ensure each member has 'Admin' role
 - [ ] Create a readme.md file and commit any appropriate changes
 - [ ] Explore project-related Python codes and ensure they run properly
+- [ ] Clone an existing repository to the team page

 # Sprint 2